AleksandarDzudzevic/Project_unit_4/README.md

 ## Success Criteria
 1. The social network website will provide a login and registration system.
-[ Another big problem is not having a place where my friends could see only the recipes I make]
+>[ Another big problem is not having a place where my friends could see only the recipes I upload]
-2. The social network website will allow users to post or delete their reviews of the local places, containing title, date, and content.
-[I have always faced the big challenge of finding them, as they can be hardly found on google maps where only a few gain exposure]
+2. The social network website will allow users to post reviews of the local places, containing title, date, and content.
+>[I have always faced the big challenge of finding them, as they can be hardly found on google maps where only a few gain exposure]
-3. The social network website will have a feature to display all users and the city about which they post. [user has to put great effort to narrow the search only to relevant local places located in their city]
+3. The social network website will have a feature to display all users and the city about which they post.
+>[user has to put great effort to narrow the search only to relevant local places and creators located in their city]
-4. The social network website will have an option to choose a specific city which you are interested in through a filter or use a username search filter, and see only relevant content creators. [user has to put great effort to narrow the search only to relevant local places located in their city and can not find specific creators located in their city.]
+4. The social network website will have an option to choose a specific city which you are interested in through a filter or use a username search filter, and see only relevant content creators.
+>[user has to put great effort to narrow the search only to relevant local places located in their city and can not find specific creators located in their city.]
-5. The social network website will to have a feature to see all reviews posted by a specific user, by selecting their profile. [where only a few gain exposure, eliminating smaller local shops and restaurants due to their lack of marketing]
+5. The social network website will to have a feature to see all reviews posted by a specific user, by selecting their profile.
+>[where only a few palces and creators gain exposure, eliminating smaller local shops and restaurants due to their lack of marketing]
-6. The social network website will have an interactive option display available cities which user could explore, with an option to learn about each one, by simply clicking at the picture of it. [these smaller businesses will close due to a lack of traffic]
+6. The social network website will have an interactive option display available cities which user could explore, with an option to learn about each one, by simply clicking at the picture of it.
+>[ a specific city which you are interested in & these smaller businesses will close due to a lack of traffic]

 # Criteria B: Design
 ## System Diagram